quillaur/mirabel/README.md

 - ~~Aggregate newly updated data~~
 - ~~Add validated labels to all data upon update~~
 - Compare aggregated data to miRmap / MBStar and miRDB
+- Check ordering sense of MBSTAR and Exptarget
+- Compare what is common between aggregated DBs and the challenger one.
+Not just miRabel vs others.
+- Adapt rock scripts to match PR ones.
+- Adapt performance results view.

 # How to work on it
 Pull your own branch